Election: Contexts

 Elections are held in a variety of political, organizational, and corporate settings.
 Many countries hold elections to select people to serve in their governments, but other types of organizations hold elections as well.
 For example, many corporations hold elections among shareholders to select a board of directors, and these elections may be mandated by corporate law.
 In many places, an election to the government is usually a competition among people who have already won a primary election within a political party.
 Elections within corporations and other organizations often use procedures and rules that are similar to those of governmental elections.

 Electorate

 Suffrage

 The question of who may vote is a central issue in elections.
 The electorate does not generally include the entire population; for example, many countries prohibit those who are under the age of majority from voting.
 All jurisdictions require a minimum age for voting.

 In Australia, Aboriginal people were not given the right to vote until 1962 (see 1967 referendum entry) and in 2010 the federal government removed the rights of prisoners serving for three years or more to vote (a large proportion of whom were Aboriginal Australians).

-Suffrage is typically only for citizens of the country, though further limits may be imposed.
+Suffrage is limited to citizens of the country to ensure equal voting rights ("One man, one vote").
+Persons with multiple citizenships voting in multiple countries would violate the equal representation in voting.

 In the European Union, one can vote in municipal elections if one lives in the municipality and is an EU citizen; the nationality of the country of residence is not required.